By: Vanessa M.

 Scenario 3

-These are possible reasons why your business is losing customers online.
+Why your business is losing customers online.

 Having a social media page or a website isn’t enough anymore.
 You need to think one step ahead and ask yourself “how are people actually finding my business in the first place?”